dmbarbour/wikilon/docs/AboutAO.md

 Awelon Object (AO) language directly uses [Awelon Bytecode (ABC)](AboutABC.md) as a foundation for functional programming.

 AO is very simple.
 The primary structure is the dictionary, which defines a finite set of words.
-Definitions are encoded in bytecode and may refer to other words in the dictionary with `{%word}` tokens.
-The meaning of every `{%word}` token is, trivially, to substitute the word's definition.
-Dependencies between words form a directed acyclic graph.
-A complete expansion of AO code will result in a finite string of bytecode.
+Definitions are encoded in Awelon Bytecode and may refer to other words in the dictionary via `{%word}` tokens.
+The meaning of a word token is, trivially, to substitute the word's definition.
+Dependencies between words form a directed acyclic graph, thus a complete expansion of AO code results in a finite string of bytecode.

-Directly reading or writing bytecode would be intolerable.
-AO assumes developers use editable views (lenses) to manipulate dictionary code.
+Instead of conventional syntax, AO assumes human developers will use editable views to manipulate dictionary code.
+Directly reading or writing bytecode would be intolerable, but views can be rich and problem specific.
 See *Editable Views of Bytecode* and *Dictionary Applications*, below.
-Views can be implemented by a development environment or a virtual filesystem (e.g. via FUSE).
+Views may be implemented by a development environment, a web service, or a FUSE adapter.

 ## Import/Export